sprillo/cs267-project/README.md

 python -m pytest tests/simulation_tests/
 ```

-There are no simulation slow tests (if you pass the fast tests you should be good.)
+There are no simulation slow tests (if you pass the fast tests you are good).

 ## Main Modules